-Upon request, the City of Sydney Law Society can email to interested practitioners a copy of my paper, Sentencing Environmental Offenders in the Local Court - Procedure and Evidence, presented to the Young Lawyers Environment and Planning CLE Seminar on 14 March 2020.
+Members of the City of Sydney Law Society can, on the society's website, access my paper, Sentencing Environmental Offenders in the Local Court - Procedure and Evidence, presented at a society webinar on 7 August 2024.

 The most commonly prosecuted environmental offence in the Local Court is development not in accordance with consent.
 The maximum penalty, which is reserved for a worst possible case and from which the Court scales down, is \$2 million for a company and \$500,000 for an individual.
 The Court's jurisdictional limit is \$110,000 but, as with other criminal offences, that is simply a cut-off.
 It is common for Local Court penalties to be in 5 figures.